 Considering the novelty of this award competition and the interdisciplinary approach, Ars Electronica is launching the STARTS Prize 2018 with a dual approach for submissions:

 - Submission via open call:

 The STARTS Prize aims to showcase and celebrate visions and achievements at the interface between innovation and creation—driven by both science/technology and the Arts.
 The submission is open to all forms of artistic work and all types of technological and scientific research and development.
-Submission deadline is March 2nd, 2018.
+Extended submission deadline is March 12th, 2018.